BUILT-CoLAB/mqttdash/README.md

 # mqttdash

-A simple codegen tool for developing single-page dashboards using MQTT-over-Websockets.
+A simple codegen tool for developing single-page client-side dashboards using MQTT-over-Websockets.

 It uses [mustache](https://mustache.github.io/) to generate a static web page according to the [templates/index.mustache](templates/index.mustache) template.
 Communication happens using MQTT-over-Websockets, and the `retained` messages are leveraged as a topic-based state datastore.